This article describes how to configure Google Ads as a partner for Singular's attribution service.

 Singular supports reporting attributed Google Ads app campaign data for click-through and view-through installs and re-engagements.
-Currently, only the Google Campaign ID and name, along with the Google channel (Youtube, Display, Search) is available, mapped to the Singular "Campaign ID", "Campaign Name", and "Sub Ad Network" dimensions, respectively.
+Currently, the available data includes the Google campaign ID, campaign name, and ad group ID, along with the Google channel (Youtube, Display, Search).
+This data is mapped to Singular as "Campaign ID", "Campaign Name", "Sub Campaign ID", and "Sub Ad Network", respectively.

-In addition, there are inherent discrepancies between Google Ads and all 3rd parties, as outlined in the following Google Ads document.
+In addition, there are inherent discrepancies between Google Ads and all third parties, as outlined in the Google Ads documentation.